-If your work place is hosting a staff picnic, staff retreat or even a BBQ be sure to go ahead and attend these as this is a good place to be a lot less professional in terms of environment.
+If your workplace is hosting a staff picnic, staff retreat or even a BBQ be sure to go ahead and attend these as this is a good place to be a lot less professional in terms of the environment.

 Be sure to strike up a few conversations with your colleagues.

-If your work place does not participate in staff retreats or social gatherings, don’t be afraid to take the initiative and plan one.
-It doesn’t have to a be a huge event.
+If your workplace does not participate in staff retreats or social gatherings, don’t be afraid to take the initiative and plan one.
+It doesn’t have to be a huge event.

-Simply send out an email to a few people from your work and invite them for a lunch, after work drinks or after work dinner!
+Simply send out an email to a few people from your work and invite them for lunch, after-work drinks or after-work dinner!

 The key is to make the plans for after work as most people especially if it’s their first time, will not attend on weekends.